veritaem/Lambda-School-Data-Science.github.io/_posts/2018-11-03-unsupervised-learning.md

 layout: post
 title:  Unsupervised Learning
 category: U
-definition: Unsupervised Learning - is a branch of machine learning that learns from test data that has not been labeled, classified or categorized.
+description: Unsupervised Learning - is a branch of machine learning that learns from test data that has not been labeled, classified or categorized.
 ---

 **Unsupervised learning** is a branch of machine learning that learns from test data that has not been labeled, classified or categorized.